True Extra Virgin Olive Oil

-Some recent studies have been done to determine if the ‘extra-virgin’ olive oil being sold in supermarkets actually is extra-virgin olive oil as defined by international standards.
+Some recent studies have been done to determine if the ‘extra-virgin’ olive oil being sold in supermarkets is actually extra-virgin as defined by international standards.
 Unfortunately for the consumer, the answer is frequently ‘no’.
-Many olive oils sold in supermarkets and some specialty food stores do not meet the test of being extra virgin.
+Many olive oils sold in supermarkets and some specialty food stores do not meet the test of being extra-virgin.
 There have been cases in which products labelled ‘extra-virgin olive oil’ contained only 20% olive oil, and the other 80% of the oil wasn’t even derived from olives.
 (For further information on these tests, please see the University of California (Davis) website.)

 It is often difficult in the supermarket environment to determine how old the contents of a bottle of olive oil are.
-There may be a ‘Best Before’ date, but you have no idea when the clock started on the ‘Best Before’ timing.
-Freshness is of enormous significance in the olive-oil world, from both the taste and the health-benefits points of view.
+There may be a ‘best before’ date, but you have no idea when the clock started on the ‘best before’ timing.
+Freshness is of enormous significance in the olive oil world, concerning taste and health benefits.

 As with all fruit juices, olive oil is of course at its best immediately after it is made.
 The oil experiences a slow degradation from that time until about 12 – 14 months after production.
 After that, the degradation accelerates.